piklestf2/hl-config/damage.md

-# User:BoxFigs/Health and Damage
+# [User:BoxFigs/Health and Damage][1]
-[This article][1] is under construction as it lacks elements required to provide basic coverage of its subject and/or has yet to be fully integrated into the Combine OverWiki.
+This article is under construction as it lacks elements required to provide basic coverage of its subject and/or has yet to be fully integrated into the Combine OverWiki.